Harassment by Telephone Lawyer Chicago

 • Silent or hang-up calls

-In many situations, both parties have been communicating with each other, and the criminal charge focuses on only one side of the conflict.
+In many cases, both parties continued communicating with each other, but the criminal investigation focuses on only one side of the conversation.

 Penalties for Harassment by Telephone in Illinois